Please select the surgery name from the individual dropdown menus above, to be directed to the appropriate information or service that you require

 ‘We are still here for your care’

 COVID-19 has changed how patients access their GP.
 The pandemic has supercharged the use of remote consultations in primary care.
 These will never replace face to face appointments which should be available to all patients where appropriate.
 However, they can be a convenient way for people to access medical advice and treatment.
-Video consultations are available in GP practices covering 99% of the population in England.

-There is also a risk that if patients don’t feel they have access to a GP for non-urgent issues, they will seek help at A&E.
+There is a risk that if patients don’t feel they have access to a GP for non-urgent issues, they will seek help at A&E.

 - Due to the coronavirus outbreak, how you contact your GP surgery will be different at the moment.
 This is to limit face-face contact where possible and help stop the spread of coronavirus